 The Division also hosts one to two-week externships that introduce dental students to a wide range of hospital-oriented oral and maxillofacial surgical care.
 Please see the page dedicated to this program.

-Martin Steed, DDS, is our residency program director.
+Gary F. Bouloux, DDS, MD, MDSc, is our residency program director.

 All residency applicants are required to have a DDS or DMD degree from an ADA accredited dental school.
 Six-year MD integrated track applicants must also have a 3.5 undergraduate GPA.
 Applications are to be routed to the ADEA Postdoctoral Application Support Service (PASS) by September 17th.
 Our program also participates in the National Dental Matching Program (MATCH).